jdeschamps/EMU-guide/uiproperty.md

 }
 ```

-We recommend using a static String as UIProperty key and not making the UIProperty global in the class.
-Note that the UIProperty label (PROP_KEY) **should be unique** otherwise only one will be kept by EMU.
+Note that the UIProperty label (PROP_KEY) **should be unique** otherwise only one UIProperty will be kept by EMU.
 The label should be easily understandable by the user, as it will appear as "[Panel name] [UIProperty label]" in the configuration wizard (without brackets).

 **example**: A ConfigurablePanel named "Laser0" with a UIProperty labeled "power (mW)" will appear in the configuration wizard as "Laser0 power (mW)"